osita-sunday-nnyigide/Pras_Server/Pras_Server/README.md

 # keep_ligand, use default or "yes" to keep non-water ligands
 # chain_no, use default or string number (e.g., "1") to process a specific chain
 # ofname, output file name, use default.
 To use your own name read documentaion below
+# his_p, protonate 20% of HIS.
+A fraction of HIS may be charged at pH of 7.
+Use default
 # Execute print(InitRunType.ProcessOther().__doc__) or see RunType.py doc instructions
 # pdb_faspr, use default or enter a pdb output from faspr, reason is stated in pras paper